Trick Williams: WWE (2021–present)

-Debut and Trick Melo Gang (2021–2024)
+Trick Melo Gang (2021–2024)

 On February 24, 2021, Belton signed a developmental contract with WWE, reporting to the WWE Performance Center and subsequently the NXT brand.
-He made his on-screen debut as an unnamed "Elite Guard" of Apollo Crews on the March 5 episode of SmackDown.
-On the September 14 episode of NXT, Belton made his first NXT appearance as a friend of Carmelo Hayes under the ring name Trick Williams, attacking Duke Hudson before his match, establishing himself as a heel and forming an alliance known as the Trick Melo Gang.
+The following month, he appeared as an unnamed bodyguard of Apollo Crews on SmackDown.
+On the September 14 episode of NXT, Belton made his first NXT appearance as a friend of Carmelo Hayes under the ring name Trick Williams and attacked Duke Hudson, establishing himself as a heel and forming an alliance known as the Trick Melo Gang.
 Williams made his in-ring debut on the October 5 episode of NXT, teaming with Hayes in a fatal four-way elimination tag team match for the NXT Tag Team Championship, which was won by MSK (Nash Carter and Wes Lee).
 In mid-2022, Williams feuded with Lee, defeating him at NXT: The Great American Bash on July 5, before losing to Lee in a rounds match on the August 9 episode of NXT.

 Williams and Hayes turned face on the April 4, 2023 episode of NXT, after Bron Breakker turned heel by attacking them.
 On the August 1 episode of NXT, Williams told Hayes that they needed to part ways so he could achieve his own accomplishments, amicably breaking up the Trick Melo Gang.
 At NXT: Heatwave on August 22, Williams lost to Ilja Dragunov.
-On the September 26 episode of NXT, Williams defeated Axiom, Dragon Lee and Tyler Bate in a fatal four-way match became the number one contender to the NXT North American Championship, which he won from "Dirty" Dominik Mysterio four days later at NXT No Mercy.
-However, on the October 3 episode of NXT, Williams lost the title back to Mysterio after interference from Mysterio's Judgment Day stablemates, ending his reign at three days, marking the shortest reign in the title's history.
+On the September 26 episode of NXT, Williams defeated Axiom, Dragon Lee and Tyler Bate in a fatal four-way match to become the number one contender for the NXT North American Championship, which he won from "Dirty" Dominik Mysterio four days later at NXT No Mercy.
+However, on the October 3 episode of NXT, Williams lost the title back to Mysterio after interference from Mysterio's Judgment Day stablemates, ending his reign at three days, the shortest reign in the title's history.